- 5-1/2 x 8-1/2.

 "In a society which denies death Marjorie Ryerson's book can help everyone awaken to the beauty and meaning of life.
 Death is the greatest teacher I know of, about life, and by sharing the stories within this book with us she will help us all to live fuller, more meaningful lives."

-—Bernie Siegel, MD author Help Me To Heal and 365 Prescriptions For The Soul
+-Bernie Siegel, M.D., author of Help Me to Heal and 365 Prescriptions for the Soul

 "Ryerson offers us the rare opportunity to free ourselves from fear and recognize in our own lives the power of love and the presence of mystery.
 A book for anyone who has ever wondered what it takes to face the unknown."